realsuayip/rest-filters/docs/source/getting-started.rst

 -------------------

 Now, let’s implement a more advanced filter.
-Specifically, we want to search users based on their companies—by both company ID and company name.
+Specifically, we want to search users based on their companies, by both company ID and company name.

 .. code-block:: python